mrigankdoshy/mrigankdoshy/README.md

 Fun fact: I play seven musical instruments!

+Many of my projects are private.
+If you're interested in viewing my work, feel free to reach out!
 ## Find me around 🌎:
 - Following memes on <a href="https://www.instagram.com/mrigankdoshy/">Instagram</a> :camera:
 - Thinking aloud on <a href="https://twitter.com/mrigankdoshy"> Twitter</a> :thought_balloon: